-In what can be called “rebirth” of telekinesis during 1930’s and 1940’s a researcher by the name JB Rhine of Duke University developed an interest in the concept that minds can control the outcome of random events.
+In what can be called the “rebirth” of telekinesis during the 1930s and 1940’s a researcher by the name of JB Rhine of Duke University developed an interest in the concept that minds can control the outcome of random events.

 He also began his research by undertaking tests on dice rolls.
 While asking the subject to control the outcome of the roll through the power of the mind.

-Unfortunately the outcomes obtained were “mixed” with effect of the mind being insignificant.
-Also many errors were found in the method used by Rhine.
+Unfortunately, the outcomes obtained were “mixed” with the effect of the mind being insignificant.
+Also, many errors were found in the method used by the Rhine.

-Although many sceptics claimed that the psychokinetic abilities displayed by Geller could easily be performed by any magician.
+Although many skeptics claimed that the psychokinetic abilities displayed by Geller could easily be performed by any magician.

-In 1976 several children who claimed to have bend spoons using their minds were tested in controlled experiments conducted in University of Bath in England.
+In 1976 several children who claimed to have bend spoons using their minds were tested in controlled experiments conducted at the University of Bath in England.

 However, those children were caught openly cheating.
 When hidden cameras revealed that the spoons were physically bent by these children when they thought they were not being watched.

-This concept after experiencing a lull was then revived during the mid 1980’s.
+This concept after experiencing a lull was then revived in the mid-1980s.

 When “PK parties” i.e. a group of telekinetic believers would get emotionally and physically excited by shouting and jumping while bending spoons became very popular.
 Many claimed that the spoons were slightly bent.

-Although sceptics rubbished these claims by stating that the spoons could be bent accidentally due to all the jumping and shouting that was going around.
+Although skeptics rubbished these claims by stating that the spoons could be bent accidentally due to all the jumping and shouting that was going around.